-Charity shops are retail outlets which raise funds for their parent charities, by selling primarily second-hand donated goods.
+Charity shops are retail outlets that raise funds for their parent charities, by selling second hand donated goods.
 Only registered charities can set up charity shops.

 Why charity shops are a good idea

-Charity shops can help charities, the environment and the community, in a variety of ways:
+Charity shops help charities, the environment and the community in many ways:

-- Environmental benefits: new resources are not used in the creation of goods and selling second-hand goods prevents them going to landfill.
-All clothing that cannot be sold is recycled, for example, and shops remove 250,000 tonnes of textiles from the waste stream each year (data from Association of Charity Shops surveys and Charity Finance).
+- environmental benefits: selling second hand goods prevents them going to landfill.
+All clothing that cannot be sold is recycled, for example, and shops remove 250,000 tonnes of textiles from the waste stream each year (data from Charity Retail Association surveys and Charity Finance).

-- Budget shopping: charity shops are a dependable source of good quality items at low prices.
+- budget shopping: charity shops are a dependable source of low cost but good quality items.

-- Ethical benefits: new bought-in goods are often Fairtrade products, while reusing goods means outsourced sweatshop labour is not involved in the creation of new stock.
+- ethical benefits: new bought-in goods are often Fairtrade products, while reusing goods prevents outsourced sweatshop labour.

-Setting up and running a charity shop can raise funds for and awareness of your charity but is a complex business to undertake successfully.
-Proper consideration should be given to whether this is the best way to fundraise for your charity and if you do decide to proceed, then the undertaking should be overseen by someone with suitable retailing expertise.
+Setting up and running a charity shop can raise funds for and awareness of your charity but it can be difficult to undertake successfully.
+Proper consideration should be given to whether charity shops are the best way to fundraise for your charity and if so, then the undertaking should be overseen by someone with suitable retail expertise.

 The first charity shops

-In the nineteenth century, Salvation Army shops sold second-hand clothing to the urban poor.
-During the Second World War, other charities started to run shops as a way of raising money for the war effort and relieving hardship.
+In the 19th century, Salvation Army shops sold second-hand clothing.
+Later, during the Second World War, other charities started to run shops as a way of raising money for the war effort and relieving hardship.
 It was after the conflict had ended that the first modern-style charity shops appeared, selling mainly donated goods to raise as much money as possible for the parent charity.

 Today’s charity shops